 How to engage employees?

 To engage employees, you need to make sure that you actually reach them.
-By implementing a central piece of communication, you can help your employees to stay in touch with each other, give rewards, welcome new team-members and, above all, keep the motivational level high – no matter where your employees actually are.
-This is especially important for remote teams, who are easier disengaged.
-Doing so, using an intranet can be one method to enhance employee engagement and we recommend the following:
+By implementing a central hub of communication, employees can stay in touch, welcome new team-members, and keep the motivation level high – no matter where they are.
+That’s especially important for remote teams, which can easily get disengaged.
+There are several methods to enhance employee engagement and we recommend the following:

 9 ways on how intranets can engage employees

 Intranets help employees to connect with each other

 Working remotely and in a team can be quite frustrating and this can demotivate employees and lead to lower employee engagement.
 Facilitating an environment that enables employees to connect to their colleagues where they can exchange information will improve their morale and collaboration, core to having engaging employees.

 Using an intranet as a remote work tool provides opportunities for employees to collaborate and tag each other through people directory, channels, telecommunication options and projects.
 Social intranets allow disconnected members in teams to stay close and up-to-date with each other.

 By using an intranet, employees can be rewarded and recognised for their work members through dedicated Channels, sharing an award letter or celebrating members' success in virtual team meetings.
 The possibilities are endless when it comes to employee reward and recognition and you'll see this is one of the many ways to enhance employee engagement by every reward you're giving.